rvalla/COVID-19/README.md

 - Group data by country or study states/province data.
 - Plot death rate evolution too.

+### With *COVID-19_Ar_ProcessingData.py*...
+You can load data on *Argentina.csv* and save information to a group of csv files then used by *COVID-19_Ar_Analysis.py* to visualize it.
+The files are stored in *Argentina_Data/Processed_data*.
+That files are updated every time I push new data to the repository.

 ### With *COVID-19_Ar_Analysis.py*...
 You can visualize the data from National Reports published in Argentina.
 Is possible to:
 - Plot cases' data (confirmed cases, deaths, recovered patients).
 - Plot death rate evolution.
-- See outbreak evolution in Argentina in a synthetic chart.
+- See outbreak evolution in Argentina in a synthetic chart (that shows confirmed and active cases, deaths, daily trends, laboratory tests and positive tests ratio among others).
 - Plot duplication time evolution (how many days would be need for total cases being duplicated).
 - Plot the confirmed cases distribution by day of the week.